mathjoh/google-home-101/codelabs/introduction-to-voice-assistant.md

 ####Task 2

 Create an intent listing the following inventory for the virtual Ice Cream shop: Vanilla, Chocolate, Mint and Strawberry.
-Do this using using only Dialogflow.
+Do this using only Dialogflow.

 The intent should answer questions such as "What kinds of flavours do you have?" and "What ice creams do you offer?".